Menopause, Weight Gain, and Exercise Tips

 - Buy supportive shoes -- the right ones for your activity.

 - Allow at least 10 minutes to warm up before starting to exercise rigorously.
 To do this, choose an activity that gently works major muscles.

 - Before you work out, stretch the muscles that will absorb most of the shock of your exercise routine.

 - Mix it up.
-Do different exercises to keep from getting bored and keep your body challenged.
+Do different exercises to keep from getting bored and to keep your body challenged.